yugykim/nasa-picture-viewer/README.md

 - set the reloading button on the website logo(name), displaying New images on the website.
 - Loading animations
 - Like and Unlike button
+- ReadMore Button

 ### Core Features
 - Pulled Nasa pictured of the day API
 - Display picture, and the picture's explanation, titile and date.
 - Responsive to different screen sizes, and mobile
+- Reloading button to pull more images from NASA's "Picture of the Day"API
+- ReadMore button to expand the shrinked explanation card.

 ### Tech Stack
 - JavaScriipt